converged-computing/state-machine-operator/README.md

 ### TODO

+- Make sure there are labels for each of kubernetes and flux to distuish jobs in the workflow vs. not.
 - We likely want to test with a real registry OR allow a volume bind (existing data) to the registry.
   - Otherwise, artifacts deleted on cleanup.
 We could also have an option that allows keeping the ephemeral registry.